yonicd/shinyHeatmaply/README.md

 # shinyHeatmaply

 Shiny application and Shiny gadget for the [heatmaply](https://github.com/talgalili/heatmaply) pacakge.
-Functionality of the heatmaply package is accessed through Shiny UI.
+Functionality of the heatmaply package is accessed through Shiny UI, with the ability to save to disk a copy of the htmlwidget with your data and specifications applied in the UI.

 ### Video Introduction: